rageshkzh/java_healthcheck-api/README.md

   - Description
   - Last Commit SHA.

 Travis CI has been integrated with the application.
-Build id triggered automatically on pushing the code to Github repository.
+Build is triggered automatically on pushing the code to Github repository.

 ## Travis CI - Tasks :
 Travis CI process perform the following tasks: